tribalfs/GalaxyMaxHzPub/README.md

 #### Extras

 * Battery protection mod [premium] (for OneUI4+)
    * Option to set different maximum charge limit other than stock limit
+   * Option to enable pass-through (battery by-pass) on supported models.
-   * Option to set scheduled maximum charge limits
+   * Option to sscheduled maximum charge limits and/or pass-through mode.

 * Animation mod[^1]
   * Easily adjust animation duration and scale